Read in 4 minutes

 Creating Directory Structure

 DocumentRoot is the directory where the website files for a domain name are stored and served in response to requests.
-We can set the document root to any location we want but in this guide we will use the following directory structure:
+You can set the document root to any location you want, this example we will use the following directory structure:

 /var/www/ ├── example.com │ └── public_html ├── example-1.com │ └── public_html ├── example-2.com │ └── public_html